ognis1205/mutad/README.md

 The name Mutad is a reverse spelling of datum.

 ## Overview
-An end-to-end implementation of a real-time data platform/search engine based on various technology stack.
+An implementation of a real-time data platform/search engine based on various technology stack.
 The implementation is rather for my own learning purpose.

 <img src="./img/heatmap.gif?raw=true">